SutterButter/DangerZones/README.md

 each of the fields into variables.
 The next step was to take the crash locations and start to figure out where there seemed to be heavy amounts of crashes in a small area.
 The obvious solution to doing this was to use a clustering algorithm.
-I settled on using SciKitLearn's DBSCAN algorithm because the data determines the clusters as opposed to something like a k-means clustering algorithm where you have to specify the number of clusters.
+I settled on using SciKitLearn's Density-Based Spatial Clustering of Applications with Noise (DBSCAN) algorithm because the data determines the clusters as opposed to something like a k-means clustering algorithm where you have to specify the number of clusters.
 This DBSCAN algorithm took in a maximum distance between points and the minimum number of points to be considered a cluster, I used 40 meters and 10 points